 The application form

-Around 800 applicants in total apply to Walker Morris through the vacation scheme and direct training contract routes.
+Around 650 applicants in total apply to Walker Morris through the vacation scheme and direct training contract routes.
 Both avenues kick off with an online application form where candidates are asked to describe their proudest achievement.
 Be warned though: "Your individuality needs to be reflected on your form.
 We quite often read that a candidate's greatest achievements are gaining a place at university or passing your driving test, so think a bit differently – why are you unique?
 What will make you stand out against the rest?"
-HR assistant Heather Bradburn tells us.
-“In the past we've heard from people who've travelled around Europe with only a small amount of money in their pocket, or by staying solely in monasteries and cooking and cleaning in return for food and shelter.”
+HR and graduate recruitment advisor Heather Bradburn explains: “In the past, we've heard from people who've travelled around Europe with only a small amount of money in their pocket, or by staying solely in monasteries and cooking and cleaning in return for food and shelter.”

 The vac scheme route

 Around 100 vac scheme applicants are invited to attend a half-day assessment with the firm.
 This involves a group exercise on a non-law topic.
-Throughout the assessment, “we're looking for teamwork, communication and presentation skills and some commercial awareness,” outlines Bradburn.
+Throughout the assessment the firm is "looking for teamwork, communication and presentation skills and some commercial awareness,” outlines Bradburn.

 Bradburn advises that in order for participants to get the most out of the scheme they should “be themselves during the week.
 We're looking to recruit them as a person, not the person they think we want to see, so candidates should enjoy the experience and use the time to observe what we're like.”

-Direct training contract applicants who successfully leap the application form hurdle are also invited for a half-assessment day.
+Direct training contract applicants who successfully leap the application form hurdle are also invited for a half-day assessment centre.
 This is largely similar in format to the vac scheme assessment, although the group task is usually longer and more detailed and the number of attendees varies depending on how many training contract positions are filled by vac schemers.